SAP-samples/abap-platform-rap-opensap/week5/unit7.md

 # Creating and Previewing the OData Web API

-This hands on script only shows the first part of the viedo for unit 7 since the second part that shows the creation of a
+This hands on script only shows the first part of the viedo for unit 7 since the second part that shows the creation of a Communication Arrangement cannot be performed in a trial system.

 ## Introduction